Geneline-X/kai/README.md

 A production-ready Node.js TypeScript service that bridges WhatsApp messages to Geneline-X AI and relays responses back.

+## Access the Bot

+**You can access the bot on this number: +23275332939**

+Simply send a WhatsApp message to this number to start chatting with the AI health assistant.

 ## Features

 - ✅ **Custom Agent Framework** - Intelligent conversation orchestration with tool calling (built on Geneline-X)